juexZZ/PoissonSolverGPU/README.md

-# PossionSolverGPU
+# PoissonSolverGPU

 A GPU Solver for Poisson Problem 2D

 ### Test CUDA

 Eigen library is the prerequisite.
-To use, download eigen release to your machien and include that path during compilation.
+To use, download eigen release to your machine and include that path during compilation.
 See example below.

 Double precision is only supported in computing compability >= 6.0, so make sure the machine satisfies.
-For example, run this on cims cuda2.
+For example, this runs successfully on cims cuda2.

 You should compile with this command: